On and Off The Court – Chronological Order

 Previous Position: Ohio Legislature, Pros.
 Attorney, Secretary of MI territory, MI Territory U.S. Congress Rep.

-Party Affiliation: Whig
+Party Nomination: Whig

 George Morrell 9th Territorial Justice